Battle of Mucojo: Battle

-On 28 August, militants of a unknown group raided and re-occupied the town of Mucojo.
+On 28 August, militants of an unknown group raided and re-occupied the town of Mucojo.
 Reports came that the town and a nearby village were captured, with the Mozambique military confirming the claim.
 The militants were identified as anti-Islamic as they beheaded an Islamic imam.
 The militants continued to kill civilians and behead fisherman.
 Members of ISIL and Al-Shabaab, attacked Mucojo and killed most of the anti-Islamic militants in Mucojo and the nearby town of Quiterajo.
 The town's mayor was later killed by the Islamist militants with him being beheaded.
 The Mozambique army later retook the village, but it was recaptured by the Islamist militants when Al-Shabaab members retreated from Tanzania to Mucojo.
 Militants later burned the village down, with 164 houses destroyed.

 On 9 September, militants raided and occupied Oluma, a village near Mucojo.
 The island of Vamize was also occupied by militants, off the shore of Mucojo.

 On 30 September and throughout 8 October, militants had fully occupied all of the villages nearby Mucojo.
 On 26 October, militants in Mucojo started an offensive into southern Tanzania.
 On 29 October, Mozambican and Rwandan forces captured all of Mucojo, ending the occupation.

 By 2022, unrest continued in Mucojo, with incidents of looting being reported.